mclancy96/phase-3-active-record-crud-operations-lab/README.md

 returns a list of all items that match the criteria being passed as an argument.

 Each test will take us through performing a basic CRUD action using the database we just created.
-You'll need to refer to the [Active Record Query Interface][querying] documentation to find the best methods to use.
+You'll need to refer to the [Active Record Query][querying] documentation to find the best methods to use.

 **Note**: Pay attention to which methods are instance methods (`#`) and which are class methods (`.`).